devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Note:

 You can use any registry which can be authenticated using `docker login -u <username> -p <password> <registry-url>`.
-However these registries might provide a more secured way for authenication, which we will support later.
+However these registries might provide a more secured way for authentication, which we will support later.
 Some popular registries which can be used using username and password mechanism:

 * **Google Container Registry (GCR)** : JSON key file authenication method can be used to authenticate with username and password.
 Please follow [link](https://cloud.google.com/container-registry/docs/advanced-authentication#json-key) for getting username and password for this registry.